Get Involved

 Become a Regional Representative

-Western and Southeastern positions will be open in 2022!
+Western, Triangle, & Southeastern positions will be open in Dec 2025!

 Are you involved with your local or regional food council and want to make a bigger impact?